tridactyl/tridactyl/readme.md

 - Why doesn't Tridactyl work on websites with frames?

     It should work on some frames now.
 See [#122](https://github.com/cmcaine/tridactyl/issues/122).

 - Can I change proxy via commands?

-    No, this is a limitation of WebExtensions.
+    Not yet, but this feature will eventually be implemented.

 - How do I disable Tridactyl on certain sites?